 Conventional reversal of neuromuscular blockade has involved the use of cholinesterase inhibitors (neostigmine, pyridostigmine or edrophonium), administered at reappearance of two twitches of the TOF response, or first signs of clinical recovery.
-There are a number of disadvantages with using these agents, including the fact that they are only efficacious if recovery is already established, their full effect takes up to 10 minutes to achieve and they have a number of muscarinic side-effects (nausea, vomiting, bradycardia, Q-T prolongation, bronchoconstriction, miosis, stimulation of salivary glands and increased intestinal tone) requiring the concomitant administration of an antimuscarinic agent.40 Recent research shows that patients continue to arrive in the PACU with TOF ratios <0.9, despite reversal of intermediate-acting agents.29
+There are a number of disadvantages with using these agents, including the fact that they are only efficacious if recovery is already established, their full effect takes up to 10 minutes to achieve and they have a number of muscarinic side-effects (nausea, vomiting, bradycardia, Q-T prolongation, bronchoconstriction, miosis, stimulation of salivary glands and increased intestinal tone) requiring the concomitant administration of an antimuscarinic agent.
+Recent research shows that patients continue to arrive in the PACU with TOF ratios <0.9, despite reversal of intermediate-acting agents.

-More recently, sugammadex [Bridion®], a γ-cyclodextrin, which has a high affinity to amino-steroidal NMBAs (particularly rocuronium, to which sugammadex has a 2.5-fold higher affinity than to vecuronium) has been available for the reversal of non-depolarising NMBAs.
+More recently, sugammadex [Bridion®], a $\gamma$ -cyclodextrin, which has a high affinity to amino-steroidal NMBAs (particularly rocuronium, to which sugammadex has a 2.5-fold higher affinity than to vecuronium) has been available for the reversal of non-depolarising NMBAs.
 Sugammadex is ineffective against depolarising NMBAs (suxamethonium) and benzylisoquinolinium (atracurium and mivacurium).
-Sugammadex forms a 1:1 inclusion complex with rocuronium, vecuronium and pancuronium (rocuronium > vecuronium >>> pancuronium), thereby terminating their action.
+Sugammadex forms a 1:1 inclusion complex with rocuronium, vecuronium and pancuronium (rocuronium > vecuronium >> pancuronium), thereby terminating their action.
 If neuromuscular block needs to be re-established after reversal with sugammadex, it is recommended that a benzylisoquinolinium NMBA be used.
 Sugammadex has demonstrated efficacy in reliably reversing even profound block and may be used for reversal in the situation where the patient 'cannot be intubated, cannot be ventilated'.
-October 1.10 agent appears to be well tolerated, and studies are underway to further investigate adverse effects.
+The agent appears to be well tolerated, and studies are underway to further investigate adverse effects.

-A recent audit on the use of sugammadex at a single Australian hospital has shown this agent to have a high acceptance rate as an alternative to neostigmine and a significantly lower rate of TOF ratios <0.7 and <0.9 when comparing its use to that of neostigmine or no reversal agent.40 Sugammadex is able to reverse deeper levels of neuromuscular block than neostigmine in a much shorter timeframe and gives a margin of safety, especially for difficult cases with compromised patients, that has not previously been available.49 While there is a paucity of data on the pharmacoeconomic aspects of sugammadex use, it is plausible that reduction of postoperative recovery times will increase patient throughput.50 induction that has been undertaken using rocuronium (i.e. suxamethonium is contraindicated or undesirable); or 2.
+A recent audit on the use of sugammadex at a single Australian hospital has shown this agent to have a high acceptance rate as an alternative to neostigmine and a significantly lower rate of TOF ratios <0.7 and <0.9 when comparing its use to that of neostigmine or no reversal agent.
+Sugammadex is able to reverse deeper levels of neuromuscular block than neostigmine in a much shorter timeframe and gives a margin of safety, especially for difficult cases with compromised patients, that has not previously been available.
+While there is a paucity of data on the pharmacoeconomic aspects of sugammadex use, it is plausible that reduction of postoperative recovery times will increase patient throughput.

+In New Zealand, sugammadex is approved for use as a reversal agent for neuromuscular blockade and is listed in Section H of the Pharmac schedule.
+Use of the agent is restricted to the following situations: 1.
+Patient requires reversal of profound neuromuscular blockade following rapid sequence induction that has been undertaken using rocuronium (i.e. suxamethonium is contraindicated or undesirable); or 2.
 Severe neuromuscular degenerative disease where the use of neuromuscular blockade is required; or 3.
 Patient has an unexpectedly difficult airway that cannot be intubated and requires a rapid reversal of anaesthesia and neuromuscular blockade; or 4.
 The duration of the patient's surgery is unexpectedly short; or 5.
 Neostigmine or a neostigmine/anticholinergic combination is contraindicated (for example the patient has ischaemic heart disease, morbid obesity or COPD); or 6.
 Patient has a partial residual block after conventional reversal.